 Providers, insurers, and hospital systems have a lot of responsibilities.
 They treat patients and must ensure that their medical information is secure.
 The entire PatientPing team takes these responsibilities seriously.
-When the company was using a different data-analysis platform—a Mixpanel competitor— they encountered limitation after limitation.
+When the company was using a different data-analysis platform—a Mixpanel competitor—it encountered limitation after limitation.
 The leadership team set out to find a replacement.
 “We had a list of things we definitely needed, things we wanted, and a price range that was comfortable,” says Julia Sanders, Director of Operations.
 “Mixpanel met our requirements and we had access to all the features.
 Unlike other products, Mixpanel had no hidden pieces.”

 Project managers at Mixpanel are always stepping up when it comes to laws regarding medical records and patient data.
 “The PMs communicated with our legal team just as a safeguard,” says Julia.
 “They go the extra mile to understand our complex HIPAA policies and requirements.”

-Partnering with new providers and hospital networks plays a significant role in making PatientPing so valuable across the healthcare industry, but unless subscribers have a seamless user experience, the platform is at risk of losing users in large numbers.
+Partnering with new providers and hospital networks plays a significant role in making PatientPing so valuable across the healthcare industry.
+The company’s goal was to make sure subscribers get a seamless user experience and understand all of its offerings.

-Corinne Pellows, senior user success lead at PatientPing, understood the importance of data transparency across multiple teams.
-She knew that to create a data-first culture, first there had to be a shared understanding of what the data represents and how it is being tracked.
-She used Mixpanel’s Lexicon to create a canonical source for events and people profile information, accessible and understandable in nomenclature by all teams— Success, Support, Product, and Marketing.
-When PatientPing decides to add new data to Mixpanel, first they determine a clear and intuitive process for Business and Operations units, and initiate a quick implementation so data is live with every new feature launch.
+Corinne Pellows, Senior User Success Lead at PatientPing, understood the importance of data transparency across multiple teams.
+She knew that to create a data-first culture, there had to be a shared understanding of what the data represents and how it’s being tracked.
+She used Mixpanel’s Lexicon to create a canonical source for events and people profile information, accessible and understandable in nomenclature by all teams—success, support, product, and marketing.
+When PatientPing decides to add new data to Mixpanel, first they determine a clear and intuitive process for business and operations units and initiate a quick implementation so data is live with every new feature launch.

-Seeking to improve customer retention and onboarding, PatientPing went straight to their Mixpanel data.
-They wanted to know which users stayed engaged with the platform, what those users were doing, and how conversion teams could use that data to retain more new users at a higher rate.
+Seeking to improve customer retention and onboarding, PatientPing went straight to its Mixpanel data.
+The team wanted to know which users stayed engaged with the platform, what those users were doing, and how conversion teams could use that data to retain more new users at a higher rate.
 With that in mind, PatientPing referred to Mixpanel’s Retention report.
-There, they saw that users with high activity levels within the first week of onboarding had the highest staying power.
-That begged the question: What made those specific customers so successful in the PatientPing application?
+There, the team saw that users with high activity levels within the first week of onboarding had the highest staying power.
+That begged the question, what made those specific customers so successful in the PatientPing application?

-For the answer, they turned to the Mixpanel Signal report to segment users and correlate customer events with active retention.
-PatientPing identified that their Patient Story feature had a very high stickiness value and retention numbers had a positive correlation with new subscribers’ level of engagement with the popular feature within the first week of their PatientPing lifecycle.
+For the answer, the team turned to the Mixpanel Signal report to segment users and correlate customer events with active retention.
+PatientPing identified that its Patient Story feature had a very high stickiness value and retention numbers had a positive correlation with new subscribers’ level of engagement with the popular feature within the first week of their PatientPing lifecycle.

-PatientPing’s Mixpanel champions served up this insight to the Product teams and a decision was made to modify the onboarding process and decrease the span of time between log-in and the first Patient Story view.
-In the first seven days following this tweak, user retention increased 10 percent.
+PatientPing’s Mixpanel champions served up this insight to the product teams and a decision was made to modify the onboarding process and decrease the span of time between login and the first Patient Story view.
+In the first seven days following this tweak, user retention increased 10%.